United States Marine Corps: Commissioned officers

-Commissioned officers are distinguished from other officers by their commission, which is the formal written authority, issued in the name of the President of the United States, that confers the rank and authority of a Marine officer.
-Commissioned officers carry the "special trust and confidence" of the President of the United States.
+Commissioned officers are distinguished from other officers by their commission, which is the formal written authority, issued in the name of the president of the United States, that confers the rank and authority of a Marine officer.
+Commissioned officers carry the "special trust and confidence" of the president of the United States.
 Marine Corps commissioned officers are promoted based on an "up or out" system in accordance with the Defense Officer Personnel Management Act of 1980.

 Warrant officers

-Warrant officers are primarily formerly enlisted experts in a specific specialized field and provide leadership generally only within that speciality.
+Warrant officers are primarily formerly enlisted experts in a specific specialized field and provide leadership generally only within that specialty.

 Enlisted

-Enlisted marines in the pay grades E-1 to E-3 make up the bulk of the Corps's ranks.
-Although they do not technically hold leadership ranks, the Corps's ethos stresses leadership among all marines, and junior marines are often assigned responsibility normally reserved for superiors.
+Enlisted Marines in the pay grades E-1 to E-3 make up the bulk of the Corps's ranks.
+Although they do not technically hold leadership ranks, the Corps's ethos stresses leadership among all Marines, and junior Marines are often assigned responsibilities normally reserved for superiors.
 Those in the pay grades of E-4 and E-5 are non-commissioned officers (NCOs).
 They primarily supervise junior Marines and act as a vital link with the higher command structure, ensuring that orders are carried out correctly.
 Marines E-6 and higher are staff non-commissioned officers (SNCOs), charged with supervising NCOs and acting as enlisted advisers to the command.

 The E-8 and E-9 levels have two and three ranks per pay grade, respectively, each with different responsibilities.
 The first sergeant and sergeant major ranks are command-oriented, serving as the senior enlisted marines in a unit, charged to assist the commanding officer in matters of discipline, administration, and the morale and welfare of the unit.
 Master sergeants and master gunnery sergeants provide technical leadership as occupational specialists in their specific MOS.
-The Sergeant Major of the Marine Corps also E-9, is a billet conferred on the senior enlisted marine of the entire Marine Corps, personally selected by the commandant.
-It is possible for an enlisted marine to hold a position senior to Sergeant Major of the Marine Corps which was the case from 2011 to 2015 with the appointment of Sergeant Major Bryan B. Battaglia to the billet of Senior Enlisted Advisor to the Chairman, who is the most senior enlisted member of the United States military, serving in the Joint Chiefs of Staff.
+The sergeant major of the Marine Corps is a billet conferred on the senior enlisted Marine of the entire Marine Corps, personally selected by the commandant, and is given a special pay grade above E-9.
+It is possible for an enlisted Marine to hold a position senior to the sergeant major of the Marine Corps which was the case when Sergeant Major Bryan B. Battaglia was appointed to the position of senior enlisted advisor to the chairman, who is the most senior enlisted member of the United States military, serving in the Joint Chiefs of Staff.